Reunions

 Thank you for your interest.
 There are many ways to make a gift to HBS in honor of your reunion.
 You can give online at give.hbs.edu or go to Ways to Give Today to learn about other options.
 Any gift you make during your class's Reunion Gift Campaign will be credited automatically to that effort.

 We encourage alumni to give annually, including during reunion years, to the HBS Fund, which plays an essential role in sustaining the School 's core activities and fueling new ideas and initiatives.
 If you would like to make a special commitment to HBS in honor of your reunion, please consider becoming a member of the HBS Fund Investors Society.
-You can do so either with an outright gift of $5,000+ or through a multi-year commitment as explained in this membership proposal.
+You can do so either with an outright gift or through a multi-year commitment.
+Contact your HBS Development Liaison for more information.

 To see recent reunion and annual giving results, visit HBS's Report on Giving.